rancher/rancher-docs/shared-files/_glossary.md

         Hosted cluster
     </dt>
     <dd>
         A managed cluster that is hosted in the cloud, by a Kubernetes provider.
-Rancher integrates with the hosted Kubernetes provider's cloud APIs, so that you can manage the remote cluster from the Rancher UI.
 Rancher supports a variety of hosted Kubernetes providers, including Amazon Elastic Kubernetes Service (EKS), Azure Kubernetes Service (AKS), and Google Kubernetes Engine (GKE).
+Rancher integrates with the hosted Kubernetes provider's cloud APIs, so that you can manage the cluster from the Rancher UI.
     </dd>
     <p>
         <b>Related terms:</b> <i>Managed cluster</i>